-A systematic review of trigger point injections with botulinum toxin concluded that a statistically or clinically significant benefit could not be confirmed from the use of botulinum toxin-A used alone for chronic neck pain in the short term.6 Secondary outcomes such as pain, disability, and quality of life were also investigated without confirmed benefit of botulinum injections.6
+A systematic review of trigger point injections with botulinum toxin concluded that a statistically or clinically significant benefit could not be confirmed from the use of botulinum toxin-A used alone for chronic neck pain in the short term.
+Secondary outcomes such as pain, disability, and quality of life were also investigated without confirmed benefit of botulinum injections.

-There is preliminary evidence that dry needling of trigger points is effective for short-term pain relief, and to improve quality of life and range of motion when compared to a placebo, but further studies of high quality and with a standardized needling procedure are needed.7 from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
-Inclusion or exclusion of any codes does not guarantee coverage.
-Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.
+There is preliminary evidence that dry needling of trigger points is effective for short-term pain relief, and to improve quality of life and range of motion when compared to a placebo, but further studies of high quality and with a standardized needling procedure are needed.